Is there a better way to embrace the enchanting flavors of Fall than by topping your favorite desserts with a dollop of Pumpkin Whipped Cream?

 While possible, I don’t recommend whipping your cream by hand with a standard whisk.
 This method will take quite a while (and a lot of muscle power!).

-Once you are happy with the texture of your whipped cream with pumpkin pie spice, add the pumpkin puree.
+Once you are happy with the texture of your pumpkin spice whipped cream, add the pumpkin puree.

 Then, use a rubber spatula to gently fold the pumpkin puree into the whipped cream.
 Folding just means gently mixing the whipped cream in an upward motion.